 At the same time, it is reasonable for the student to expect the mentor to:

-- Attend regular monthly meetings
+- Attend regular montly meetings (in person or through electronic means)

 - Provide sound advice on business and career-related concerns.